 FIGURE 3 Risk factor analysis for access related vascular complications.
 A multivariable logistic regression model indicates that increasing SFAR and repeated vascular access are risk factors for access site related vascular complications in transfemoral TAVR.
-SFAR, sheath-to-femoral artery-ratio; TAVR, transcatheter aortic valve replacement too small for statistical power.
+SFAR, sheath-to-femoral artery-ratio; TAVR, transcatheter aortic valve replacement posterior wall calcification.12 In the present study, only few patients had severe calcifications, because these patients usually underwent surgical cut-down.
+Although there were relevant vascular complications in patients with severe calcification, the number of patients was too small for statistical power.
 Moderate vessel wall calcification seems to allow a safe transfemoral TAVR procedure.

 It remains unclear, whether female gender per se is a risk factor for vascular complications.
 Probably, female gender is associated with smaller vessel diameter, resulting in a less favorable SFAR.
-This may be the main reason why previous studies found female gender as a risk factor for vascular complication.
-In our analysis, female gender was associated with more vascular complications independent from SFAR.
+This may be the main reason why previous studies found female gender as a risk factor for vascular complication.^{1,10} In our analysis, female gender was associated with more vascular complications independent from SFAR.
 However, this effect did not reach statistical significance.

-Consistent with previous findings, BMI did not influence the occurrence of vascular complications.
+Consistent with previous findings,14 BMI did not influence the occurrence of vascular complications.
 Despite the more challenging vessel puncture due to a larger skin-to-vessel distance and a potentially impeded VCD performance, vascular complications were not increased in our cohort.